 No matter which services your Raspberry Pi is running you will want it to have a static address for global access, which is done by setting up a dynamic DNS service.

-In this guide I describe the steps you need to complete in order to set up a free dynamic DNS service on your raspberry Pi, so that you no longer have to worry about whether your external IP address changes once in a while.
+In this guide I describe the steps you need to complete in order to set up a free dynamic DNS service on your raspberry Pi (yes, this also works for Raspberry Pi 2), so that you no longer have to worry about whether your external IP address changes once in a while.
 Whenever it changes, the dynamic DNS makes sure that your chosen website URL will always resolve to the current external IP of your Raspberry Pi.

 As I set up my Raspberry Pi Mumble server, I needed to have a static web address for everyone else to access it.
 It would be very troublesome having to tell everyone about it every time my dynamic IP changed.